rdalx42/zlang-1.50/README.md

 bool fooAns = :foo
 if fooAns is true {
- print function is true !
+ print "function is true !"
 }

 ```